brewster/deferred_job/README.md

 # DeferredJob

-DeferredJob is a small library meant to work with Resque that allows you to add a set of pre-conditions that must be met before a Resque job kicks off.
+DeferredJob is a small library meant to work with Resque or Sidekiq that allows you to add a set of pre-conditions that must be met before a job kicks off.

 ``` bash
 $ gem install deferred_job